murchisd/murchisd.github.io/index.md

 <div class="container">
 	<br>
 {% highlight bash %}
-whoami
+donald@comp:~$ whoami
 {% endhighlight %}

-		<p>I am a Computer Science major and Math minor at California State University, Sacramento.
-I am a recipient of the CyberCorps: Scholarship for Service award, and work at the Information Security Office at Sacramento State.<br><br></p>
+		<p>I am a recent summa cum laude graduate looking to start a career in information security.
+I obtained a Bachelor of Science from California State University, Sacramento, in Computer Science with a Math minor.
+I am a recipient of the CyberCorps: Scholarship for Service award, and work at the Information Security Office at Sacramento State.
+While I already graduated, I will always be a student of cybersecurity.
+I have currently been focusing my studies on network forensics and offesnive security.<br><br></p>
 {% highlight bash %}
-info
+donald@comp:~$ info
 {% endhighlight %}

 		<p> {{site.description}}</p><br>

 {% highlight bash %}
-useradd -G CSUS/n00bs
+donald@comp:~$ useradd -G CSUS/n00bs
 {% endhighlight %}
 		<p>Recently, I have started a Capture The Flag team open to all CSUS students.
 Any CSUS students who are interested in joining CSUS/n00bs can contact me for more information.<br><br></p>
 </div>